mrhenniger/MRHenniger_JS_Components/README.md

 Revision log...

+V1 - July 13 -      Added the first component, Center Text.
+Simply centers text in a div.
+Has some simple styling
+                    enums, but they are not fancy.

 V0 - July 5 -       Just getting something under source control.
 Nothing to see here... yet.  :-)

 2025:  Happy new year!!!!!!!